davidjosearaujo/dissertation/docs/Federated Identity/Federated Identity.md

 >Federated authentication does not necessarily require an IdP to be in place.
 There may be some other systems in place where information is passed from one system to another.
 As I mentioned before, an IdP is necessary for you to have a true federated identity solution.
 So, what does this mean? **This means that you can have federated authentication without federated identity.**

+>Your information may only exist in one system.
+But, with federated identity, other systems can also have access this information.

+>The key to federated identity is trust.
+The system that holds your information and the system that is requesting your information must trust each other.